November 25, 2026 | Wednesday | 19:00

 Inspired by the exhibition, a special three-part series of events was created, built as a single conceptual arc: how war is recounted, who the hero within it is, and how one emerges from it.

 Each session focuses on a different angle of this journey — through art, creativity, and thought — tracing how ancient war narratives continue to roll forward into contemporary culture: into television, literature, music, and illustration.
-Each session can be attended independently, though attending the full series is especially recommended.

 Producer, Content Curator, and Series Moderator: Haya Gilboa, doctoral candidate in the Department of Literature WHERE?